Fepozopo/bsc-faire/README.md

 # Faire API Integration & Order Management Tool

+**Version: 1.1.0**

 ## Graphical User Interface (GUI)

 This project includes both a command-line interface (CLI) and a graphical user interface (GUI) built with the [Fyne](https://fyne.io/) framework, making it accessible for both technical and non-technical users.

+**Now distributed as a single binary that can launch either the CLI or GUI.**

 ### Features

+- **Self-Update:** Both CLI and GUI support self-updating.
+The GUI checks for updates on startup and via a "Check for Updates" button.
+Updates are mandatory if a new version is available, and the app will restart after updating.
+- **Single Binary:** The project builds a single binary (`faire`) that can launch either the CLI or GUI, depending on how it's started (or via a button in the GUI).
 - **Process Shipments CSV:** Select or specify a CSV file and process shipments, with detailed success/error feedback.
 Failed shipments are shown in the results.
-The GUI now displays a progress bar during shipment processing for a more responsive user experience.
+The GUI displays a progress bar during shipment processing for a more responsive user experience.
-- **Responsive Progress Bar (GUI):** When processing shipments, the GUI shows a modal progress bar dialog until processing is complete, ensuring users see feedback even for long-running operations.
+- **Responsive Progress Bar (GUI):** Progress dialogs are shown during all long-running operations, including shipment processing, order fetching, exporting, and self-update.
 - **Get All Orders:** Enter a sale source (`21`, `asc`, `bjp`, `bsc`, `gtg`, `oat`, or `sm`) to fetch and display all orders.
-Advanced filtering by state, limit, and page is supported in CLI.
+Internal pagination is always used; CLI flags for limit and page have been removed.
 - **Get Order By ID:** Enter a sale source and order ID to fetch and display a specific order.
+- **Export NEW Orders to CSV:** Export all new orders for a sale source to a CSV file, including fields like `commission_cents`, `commission_bps`, `item_quantity`, and more.
 - **Test/Mock Mode:** CLI and GUI support mock processing for testing, with options to simulate failures.
 - **Detailed TUI Feedback:** Both CLI and GUI provide detailed text-based interfaces for viewing processed shipments and orders, including failed shipments.
 - **Native File Dialog & Notifications (GUI):** CSV selection uses the system's native file dialog, and results are shown in scrollable dialogs and system notifications.
-- **.env Support (GUI):** The GUI loads API tokens and mock settings from a `.env` file if present.
+- **.env Support:** Both CLI and GUI load API tokens and mock settings from a `.env` file if present.
 - **Multi-Platform Builds:** Build and run on Windows, Linux, and macOS (ARM/x86_64) using provided Makefile targets.
-Binaries are named with platform/arch suffixes (e.g., `faire-cli-linux-x86_64`).
+Binaries are named with platform/arch suffixes (e.g., `faire-windows-amd64.exe`).

 ### Developer Notes (Fyne v2.6+)